tiago-lam/Recommender-System-for-Game-Design/README.md

 4. Run the class jetty.server.ContextualServer.java
 5. Type localhost:9001 on your browser (so far, chrome and safari are the ones most suitable for running the project)

-I just want to play the games or see the agents playing them:
+If you just want to play the games or seing the agents playing them:

 1. Go to the load tab
 2. Select a game from the list